Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * One of the suits is replaced with an omni suit.
 * All color clues and all rank clues "touch" the omni suit.

+### Null

+* One of the suits is replaced with a null suit.
+* No clues "touch" the null suit.

 ### Dark Rainbow (Black + Rainbow)

 * One of the suits is replaced with a dark rainbow suit.